joeyoneill/CSIS616/CSIS616_HW2/README.md

        For windows you can type:

-        main <args>
+        main <filename>

+       Such that the file is a .yaml file.

        For Linux/UNIX you can type:

-        ./main <args>
+        ./main <filename>

-       Such that the args are a list of nodes seperated by a comma:
+       Such that the file is a .yaml file.

-        ex: main a,b,c,d
+      To test:

+       cargo main.rs test